-When you hear the term “air pollution” you probably think about fuel combustion from cars and fossil fuel emissions from manufacturing factories.
-But did you know the air quality in your home is anywhere from 2-5x more polluted than the outdoors?1 How could this be this true?
+When you hear the term "air pollution" you probably think about fuel combustion from cars and fossil fuel emissions from manufacturing factories.
+But did you know the air quality in your home is anywhere from 2-5x more polluted than the outdoors?
+How could this be true?
 You take care of your home, so how on earth could your indoor air become so polluted?

 Clean air is essential to maintaining a healthy home, that’s why it’s so important to understand how poor indoor air quality affects your health and what steps you can take to prevent the negative effects in your home.